PeterCamilleri/CX16/docs/vm_id.md

 * Random Logic - typically takes the form of bit manipulations, bit tests, shifts, and rotates of the op code(s) followed by branches to the needed native code.
-* Table Lookup - primarily taking the form of tables of addresses pointing to native code routines.
+* Table Lookup - primarily taking the form of tables of addresses, indexed by the possibly modified op code, pointing to native code routines.

 As with real machines, most virtual machines have elements of both.